-Born in the Netherlands in 1983, Pascal Vossen is a freelance photojournalist and documentary photographer based in Stockholm, Sweden.
+Born in the Netherlands in 1983, Pascal Vossen is a documentary photographer based in London, United Kingdom.
 Through his work he aims to show what life is like for vulnerable groups affected by extreme poverty or conflict.

 He has a background in law and graduated in 2012 with an MA in Commercial and Corporate Law from Maastricht University, Netherlands.
 During the autumn of 2013 he worked at ‘NOOR’ collective based in Amsterdam, which further intensified his interest for visual storytelling.